Overview

 Easy Pet System is a complete, production-ready pet system for Roblox.
 Players hatch pets from eggs, collect them across rarity tiers, merge duplicates into rarer versions, equip pets that follow them around the map, and earn multiplier bonuses.

-• Weighted rarity rolls for egg hatching (single and triple hatch).
+• Weighted rarity rolls for egg hatching.

 • Auto-hatch gamepass support.